stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 ### Automobile Components Quiz

-_What are some of the 3rd party component on which automobile manufacturers rely?_
+_What are some of the 3rd party component on which automobile manufacturers rely_?

 Tires, dashboards, and other parts.

 ### Callbacks Quiz

 _Consider this sequence diagram (shown in lecture) describing a typical callback situation in which a component captures a user event and invokes a client method via a callback.
-The component is subject to corruption during which time period?_
+The component is subject to corruption during which time period_?

 Period D to E since the component method is exposed.

 ### Guarantees Quiz

 _Consider the following snippets taken from the Oracle documentation of the format method in the Java PrintStream class.
-Classify each snippet as:_
+Classify each snippet as_:

 > 1 - signature, 2 - correctness, 3 - collaboration, or 4 - quality of service